jbcoe/iso-cpp-breaking-UB/draft.md

 missed optimisation opportunities) and lost ability to detect bugs (e.g. due to tools like `ubsan` being increasingly constrained).
-Rather than have precedent determined by a small number of concrete cases, we would like to discuss more generally the issues of changes to the language and library that aim to eliminate undefined behaviour.
+Rather than have precedent determined by a small number of concrete cases, we would like to discuss more generally the issue of changes to the language and library that aim to eliminate undefined behaviour.

 In this paper, we invite the combined evolution groups to discuss, if not